wso2/docs-is/en/docs/administer/configuring-keystores-in-wso2-products.md

 functions.
 However, in a production environment, it is recommended to create new keystores with new keys and certificates.

-!!! note
-    Please note that in WSO2 IoT Server and WSO2 Enterprise Integrator the `    <IS_HOME>/repository/conf   ` directory is in the following location: `  <IS_HOME>/conf  `

 !!! tip
     If you want an easy way to locate all the configuration files that have references to keystores, you can use the grep command as follows: